-This article forms one of a series of articles that aim to highlight those common issues and the practices that should be advocated to mitigate their occurrence.
+This article highlights common issues associated with timber windows that have insulated glazed units installed from the outside and the beading, sealing and drainage practices that should be advocated to mitigate their occurrence.

 A major cause of failure for timber windows is water ingress around glazing.
 Water enters into the space between the glazing and the frame via defects during periods of rainfall and can also happen during cleaning e.g. jet washing.
 This water often becomes trapped and sits in concealed areas for prolonged periods until it builds to a level at which it enters frame joints emerging on the inside as water ingress.